 The second foremost aspect that catapults Inditex ahead of its competitors in the market is the Just-In-Time Production; this aids the company increase in efficiency and assists the detection of errors at an earlier stage (Feigenbaum and Feigenbaum, 2005).
 As a result of this approach in quality to business performance leads to increased financial performance.
 Inditex designs all its products its self and the strategy of the design is achieved through a product design process which involves the entire commercial team, designers, market specialist, procurement and constant feedback that is received from upfront store managers to make sure that the new products are able to reach the customer just in time.

-Operations within Inditex are technology enabled making information systems a key driver to the company’s ability to quickly respond communication strategies to its retail stores.
-Inditex applies technology in areas that are able to quicken the past of complex tasks, lower cycle time and reduce the chance of error occurring.
-Inditex has used technology to help it in identifying and manufacturing clothing that is in demand by the customers, and get those products to the market as quick as possible (Bonin, 2002).
+Operations within Inditex are technology-enabled making information systems a key driver to the company’s ability to quickly respond to communication strategies to its retail stores.
+Inditex applies technology in areas that are able to quicken the past of complex tasks, lower cycle time, and reduce the chance of an error occurring.
+Inditex has used technology to help it in identifying and manufacturing clothing that is in demand by the customers, and get those products to the market as quickly as possible (Bonin, 2002).

 Many of Inditex’s retailer flagships such as Zara, hold Casio computers that are able to send data/information online to its headquarters which includes information of selling trends, customer comments, enable it to place orders (Kwan, 2011).
-The same is conducted for designers in which technology is used by designers to send design suggestions to factories and distribution departments by scanning the design into a machine and electronically transmitting it to factory computers and computer controlled cutting machinery.
-There are also programs such as CAD which are used to input designs which automatically feed into cutting equipment in factories and making sure that required quality of output is used with minimum fabric waste which is a vital resource to the company (Kwan, 2011).
+The same is conducted for designers in which technology is used by designers to send design suggestions to factories and distribution departments by scanning the design into a machine and electronically transmitting it to factory computers and computer-controlled cutting machinery.
+There are also programs such as CAD which are used to input designs that automatically feed into cutting equipment in factories and make sure that the required quality of output is used with minimum fabric waste which is a vital resource to the company (Kwan, 2011).

-Inditex has the lowest inventory by percentage of annual sales compared to many of its global competitors.
-The inventory system at Inditex is computerised with state of the art production and warehousing in addition to the short supply chain cut lead time of 10-15 days between designs and distribution than compared to the industry average of 5-6 months.
+Inditex has the lowest inventory by the percentage of annual sales compared to many of its global competitors.
+The inventory system at Inditex is computerised with state-of-the-art production and warehousing in addition to the short supply chain cut lead time of 10-15 days between designs and distribution than compared to the industry average of 5-6 months.
 Inditex’s business model is based on its refined methods of fast supply chain allow its retail formats to produce a high turnover of fashionable clothing and accessories are inexpensive prices and low quantities (Voss & Robinson, 1987).
-Using this process the company avoids stock piling large inventory and low reducing its risk.
-Through the company’s inventory system stores are linked to factories which allows the company to avoid the risk of and capital overlay that is connected with maintaining a large inventory stock.
+Using this process the company avoids stockpiling large inventory and low reducing its risk.
+Through the company’s inventory system stores are linked to factories which allow the company to avoid the risk of and capital overlay that is connected with maintaining a large inventory stock.

 Figure 2- Business Model of Inditex

 The company holds the policy of inventory renewal every two weeks which minimised risk and also encouraged customers to return to its retailer more often and make purchases more quickly.
-Zara particularly produces trendy apparel to the masses through providing “in-fashion” designs within 2 weeks, avoids excessive inventory, and ships a small number of garments to its store (Hansen, 2012).
+Zara particularly produces trendy apparel to the masses by providing “in-fashion” designs within 2 weeks, avoiding excessive inventory, and shipping a small number of garments to its store (Hansen, 2012).
 This results in new designs entering stores more frequently without being available for a long cycle.
-Through this strategy that company is able to create an attitude of “buy now” with its customers and encourages customers to return more frequently to its stores as new items are available almost every 2-3 weeks.
+Through this strategy, the company is able to create an attitude of “buy now” with its customers and encourages customers to return more frequently to its stores as new items are available almost every 2-3 weeks.
 The cycle described results in customers of Zara visiting the store on an average of 17 times per year, compared with only three annual visits by customers to other competitors (Hansen, 2012).

 - Barnes, L. & Lea-Greenwood, G., 2006.
 Fast fashion the supply chain: shaping the research agenda.
 Journal of Fashion Marketing and Management, 10(3), pp. 259-271.